KFDW NEWSLETTER

 Sedgwick County Democratic Women (SCDW)

-On May 14th the Sedgwick County Democratic Women will meet at Felipe’s Restaurant, 3434 W Central, Wichita, KS.
+On June 11th the Sedgwick County Democratic Women will meet at Felipe’s Restaurant, 3434 W Central, Wichita, KS.
 The meeting starts at 6:30 pm, but members are encouraged to come as early as 5:00 pm for dinner and conversation.

 Sedgwick County Democratic Women brings together local Democratic women to support the party and promote women’s involvement at all levels.